drademann/haora/README.md

 When the file is not present, the default values are used.

-### Duration per Week
+### Duration per week

-Sets the desired number of working hours per week.
+Sets the desired amount of working hours for each week.
 Minutes may be added as well, like `"38h 30m"`.

 Default: `"40h"`

-### Days per Week
+### Days per week

-Sets the number of workdays in a week.
+Defines the number of workdays for a week.
-This determines the desired number of working hours per day.
+This determines the desired amount of working hours per day.

 Default: `5`

 ## Build

-To get the latest greatest version of haora, it may be built from scratch:
+To get the latest greatest version of haora, it can be built from scratch:

-Checkout this repository, ensure you are on the `main` branch (the current _production_ branch), have Go installed, and run
+Check out this repository, ensure you are on the `main` branch (the current _production_ branch), have Go installed, and install `haora`.

 ```shell
 $ go install
 ```

-It will install `haora` within your Go `bin` folder.
-That's it.
+It installs `haora` within the Go `bin` folder.